On This Day In Judy Garland’s Life And Career – May 3

 Check out The Judy Room’s Spotlight on Ziegfeld Girl here.

-The second item reports on a Judy Garland double contest in Philadelphia.
+The article also reports on a contest in Philadelphia looking for a Judy Garland double.
 This time they were looking for “a young lady whose measurements came closest to fitting the elaborate gown which Judy wears in her ‘Minnie from Trinidad’ number.”
-The winner got to model the down at Gimbel’s department store.
+The winner got to model the gown at Gimbel’s department store.
 Two of the “Ziegfeld Girls” from the film, Virginia Cruzon and Myrna Dell, took part in the fashion show.

 The second page is an ad placed by MGM in the magazine on this date.